This page been viewed 17167 times

 The gravy features a mix of dairy products like milk, cream and curds, which are tinged with saffron and flavoured with whole spices.

-A cashew-onion-red chilli paste further enhances the flavour and texture of this luscious gravy, making the Kesarwale Paneer Kofte ki Subzi a luxurious dish that fits into nothing short of grand festive menus!
+A cashew-onion-red chilli paste further enhances the flavour and texture of this luscious gravy, making the Paneer Kofta a luxurious dish that fits into nothing short of grand festive menus!

 Make sure you pair it with equally rich Puris